 - Do you want your child treated as a person, not a commodity?
 I do not work to any rigid scheme of work, but tailor all lessons to your child’s needs using my vast experience.
 I plan, prepare and teach each child as an individual holistically.
 Many tutors will teach a set lesson that week to all of the children they teach that are the same age.
 But I teach them what they need me to teach them, rather than a set school curriculum for that month or week or age group.

 - Overall, a happy child learns better.
 I like to bring humour into my lessons, to help pupils relax and engage better with their learning.
 As I have spent many years working in heavily pastoral roles, I passionately believe in promoting the well-being of a child above all else.

 - Some tutors just do homework help with no preparation.
-That homework help style tutor doesn’t need to charge very much as they can do lots of exam aged pupils one after another every evening as they don’t do any planning or preparation, they just act on the questions the child wants help with there and then.
+That homework help style tutor doesn’t need to charge very much as they can do lots of exam aged pupils one after another every evening as they don’t do any planning or preparation, they only act on the questions the child wants help with there and then.
 They compete solely on price with other cut-price tutors.
-I am most definitely not a homework help tutor, I teach engaging lessons.
+I am most definitely not a homework help tutor; I teach engaging lessons.

 - All of these reasons mean that you get what you pay for.
 If a parent wants a cheap tutor, they get one, but if they want someone who really knows what they are doing and can make a huge difference to the child and help them feel different about maths they need to pay more, and that is the quality service I provide.